davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 These function attributes are supported on the S/390:

 hotpatch (``halfwords-before-function-label``,``halfwords-after-function-label``)

+  .. index:: hotpatch function attribute, S/390

-  ``hotpatch`` function attribute, S/390On S/390 System z targets, you can use this function attribute to make GCC generate a 'hot-patching' function prologue.
+  On S/390 System z targets, you can use this function attribute to make GCC generate a 'hot-patching' function prologue.
 If the :option:`-mhotpatch=` command-line option is used at the same time, the ``hotpatch`` attribute takes precedence.
 The first of the